 Section 4.
 The duties of the Board of Officers of the Pennsylvania District shall be as follows:

 The Governor shall have the duty of furthering the objects of Circle K International and promoting the interests of Circle K clubs within this District.
 The Governor shall work closely with other International and District Officers to strengthen and expand Circle K. The Governor, the chief executive of the District, shall appoint all standing and special District Committees, preside at the District Convention, and all meetings of the District Board of Officers.
 The Governor shall attend the International Convention and all meetings of the International Council.
-The Governor shall be responsible for the leadership training of club officers, for workshops which will be held at the District Convention; and for developing all communication with clubs for the purpose of bringing administrative aid to them.
+The Governor shall be responsible for the leadership training of club officers, for workshops which will be held at the District Convention, and for developing all communication with clubs for the purpose of bringing administrative aid to them.
 The Governor shall develop and work within an established income and expense budget, and shall work closely with the Kiwanis District Circle K Administrator(s) on all matters dealing with the operation of the District.
-The Governor shall collect all club officer report forms, including the club president, vice president, secretary, treasurer and editor.
+The Governor shall collect all club officer report forms, including the club president, vice president, secretary, treasurer, and editor.

 The Secretary shall keep all records of the District Convention and of all meetings of the District Board of Officers.
 The Secretary shall submit a report to the Annual Convention and at such other times as the Governor and the District Board of Officers may require.
 This person shall submit to the proper officials and committees all communications received from Circle K International.
 The Secretary shall cooperate with the Governor in forwarding all official reports required by Circle K International.
-The Secretary will be responsible for maintaining district electronic mailing lists.
+The Secretary will be responsible for maintaining District email lists.
 The Secretary shall collect all club secretary report forms.

-The Treasurer shall report to the Board of Officers on the status of all District dues.
+The Treasurer shall report to the Board of Officers on the status of all District Dues.
 The Treasurer shall serve as Chair for the Fundraising committee and report to the Board of Officers on the status of all district income.
-The Treasurer shall be in charge of organizing the district club chartering, reactivation, and growth initiatives.
-Treasurer shall submit a financial report at the Annual Convention and at such other times as the Governor, Board of Officers, or the Kiwanis District Board of Trustees may require.
+The Treasurer shall be in charge of organizing the District club chartering, reactivation, and growth initiatives.
+The Treasurer shall submit a financial report at the annual District Convention and at such other times as the Governor, Board of Officers, or the Kiwanis District Board of Trustees may require.
 The Treasurer shall also perform such other duties as may be assigned by the Governor or the Board of Officers.
 The Treasurer shall collect all club treasurer report forms.

-The Bulletin Editor shall be responsible for publishing the district publication, “The Krier.”
-The Editor shall serve as Chair for the Information Technology committee and be responsible for the maintenance of the district website, www.pacirclek.org, and the district electronic mailing lists.
+The Editor shall be responsible for publishing the District publication, “The Krier.”
+The Editor shall serve as Chair for the Information Technology committee and be responsible for the maintenance of the District website, www.pacirclek.org.
 The Editor shall collect all club editor report forms.
 The Editor shall also perform such other duties as may be assigned by the Governor or the Board of Officers.

 The Lieutenant Governor or Governor’s Representative shall assist the Governor in the work of the District.
-This person shall represent the Governor and have full responsibility under the direction of his or her respective division.
+This person shall represent the Governor and have full responsibility under the direction of their respective division.
 The Lieutenant Governor or Governor’s Representative shall be charged with encouraging clubs within the division to increase their membership, complete worthwhile service projects, and remain up-to-date on the condition of the clubs.